cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

     eval $(terraform output --raw velero_restore_team_a)
     ```

 - EFS Storage is protected in [AWS Backup](https://aws.amazon.com/backup/) with a regular Backup Plan.
 Additional On-Demand Backup can be created.
-Restore can be performed and item level (particular `pvc`, see EFS access points) or full restore.
+Restore can be performed and item level (Access Points) or full restore.

   - Protected Resource